Far Cry New Dawn: Development

 New Dawn is developed by Ubisoft Montreal in conjunction with Ubisoft Kyiv, Ubisoft Bucharest and Ubisoft Shanghai.
 According to art director Issac Papismado, the team had wanted to create a post-apocalyptic game set in the Far Cry series for a long time.
 The team intentionally avoided a dark and bleak tone as they felt that it would be a cliché and resolved to create a world that looks vibrant.
 Set seventeen years after Far Cry 5, the world is undergoing a "super bloom" in which nature reclaims the world and gives the game a vibrant colour palette.
 To give Highwaymen a visual identity, the team invited Montreal artist Zilon to create the game's art and graffiti.
 Similar to Far Cry 3: Blood Dragon and Far Cry Primal, the game is a smaller production when compared to the series' main entries, a decision reflected by the game's lower launch price.
+The game runs on the Dunia 2 engine.

 Announced at The Game Awards 2018, the game was released for PlayStation 4, Windows, and Xbox One on February 15, 2019.

+In February 2025, an update that improved performance and allowed the game to run at 60 frames per second on the PlayStation 5 and Xbox Series X/S was released for the PlayStation 4 and Xbox One versions.